Long Island's Best Guidelines & Important Dates 2023

 • If you are using Instagram: your account must be PUBLIC & you must have the original video file accessible to upload in this form.

-• Then, complete the optional Video Challenge portion of the Student Entry Form.
+• Then, complete the Student Entry Form.

 • Two-dimensional/ Wall-hanging artwork: